-Learn How To Perform The Neurosurgical History and Physical Exam
+Learn How to Perform the Neurosurgical History and Physical Exam

 As you would expect, the neurosurgical history and physical exam shares a lot in common with the neurology history and physical exam.
 Before the rotation, I recommend that you reacquaint yourself with the particulars of this exam.
 I wrote extensively about it in the blog post "How to Succeed in Your Neurology Rotation: Tips for Medical Students."
-Another useful resource is the Medical Student Curriculum in Neurosurgery.

-Develop An Approach To The Patient With Neurosurgical Emergency
+Develop an Approach to the Patient with Neurosurgical Emergency

 Medical students seldom encounter patients with neurosurgical emergencies on other rotations or services.
 As a result, many students enter the rotation unsure of how to evaluate and manage such patients.
 The following resources are highly recommended to bring you up to speed before the rotation: